erigontech/erigon/docs/programmers_guide/witness_formal_spec.md

     - optional `GUARD` statements;

-    - the pattern to match agains;
+    - the pattern to match against;

 - result, to the right of the `|=>` sign.